-If you are looking for a plant that offers an Asian, classic, and architectural look, the Dracaena marginata plant is for you.
+You are reading this article to learn more about the Dracaena marginata and its care.
+If you are looking for a plant that offers an Asian, classic, and architectural look, the Dragon tree plant is for you.

 The Dracaena marginata is called the ‘Madagascar Dragon Tree’ according to the University of Florida.
 It belongs to the Dracaena group of plants, and its name is inspired by its close relative, the Dracaena Draco.

-The Dracaena plant group has over 120 species, each famous for its numerous beautiful characteristics.
+The Dracaena plant group has over 120 species.

-The Dracaena marginata plant is an excellent houseplant choice for a beginner, as it is easy to care for and fairly disease-resistant.
-The Dragon Tree grows with a considerable amount of cane or trunk as a houseplant.
+The Marginata plant is an excellent choice for beginners.
+It is easy to care for and fairly disease-resistant.
+The Dragon Tree grows cane or trunk as a houseplant.

 Dracaena marginata Takeaways